juliornellas/typescript-mid-level-crash-course/README.md

 # Typescript

+> This is a mid-level typescript crash course

 Typescript it's not a language or stand alone language.
 And why not?
 Because it's too dependent of javascript.

 In short Typescript is all about, **TYPE SAFETY**.
 More precisely and accurate way to code.